Caroline Howard Gilman: Career

 She began to write poems and stories at a very early age.
 Howard's first published work was a Bible-inspired poem called "Jephthah's Rash Vow", which was printed without her permission when she was 16 years old.
 In 1817, she allowed another of her religious poems, "On the Raising of Jairus' Daughter", to be printed in the prestigious North American Review.

 In 1819, she married Rev. Samuel Gilman, then a theological student at Harvard University who would later write the institution's alma mater, "Fair Harvard".
 The couple moved to Charleston, South Carolina, where her husband served as a Unitarian pastor from 1819 to 1858.

-In 1832, she began to edit, at Charleston, a juvenile weekly paper, which she named The Rosebud, and which afterward took the title of The Southern Rose.
+In 1832, she began to edit, at Charleston, a juvenile weekly paper she named The Rosebud, and later The Southern Rose.
 She contributed to it most of the verses, tales, and novels, which were subsequently published in volumes.
 Aside from this, the paper contained instructions for young slaveholders, and critical reviews of abolitionist literature.
 Recollections of a Northern Housekeeper originally appeared in The Rosebud, in 1834; and Recollections of a Southern Matron in The Southern Rose, in 1835 and 1836.
 These, with Ruth Raymond, or Love's Progress, and others of her popular works, passed through many editions, and were much admired for "their practical lessons as well as their genial simplicity and humor."
+Gilman's purpose for writing her publications Recollections of a Northern Housekeeper and Recollections of a Southern Matron was to showcase the similar dynamic between northern and southern households within America at the time of the Civil War.
+Her writing was used as a hopeful attempt to regain unity between regions in the United States.
 She was the author, for several years, of the Lady's Annual Register and Almanac, and wrote also a book entitled The Poetry of Travelling in the United States.
 Her Verses of a Lifetime she gave to the press in 1849, and published her Oracles from the Poets in 1854, and, still later, The Sibyl, or New Oracles from the Poets, the latter "consisting of passages of verse ingeniously arranged to correspond to numbers which are to be taken at random."

 After Dr. Gilman's death in 1858, she resided for a time at Charleston, Cambridge, and subsequently at Tiverton, Long Island, Nova Scotia with her daughter, Mrs. Charles J. Bowen, and other members of the family circle.